menu

 Overview

 Fairmount - Sidell is a very small town located in the state of Illinois.
 With a population of 2,748 people and just one neighborhood, Fairmount - Sidell is the 495th largest community in Illinois.
-Fairmount - Sidell has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Fairmount - Sidell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce